Nayekah/Tucil1_13523090/README.md

 ### Requirements
 - Java 21 or later
-- Gradle 8.5 or later (if building from source)
+- Gradle 8.5 or later

 ### Running the Application